arhohuttunen/coding-revolution/content/post/spring-boot-integration-testing/index.md

 Also, if you are interested in a complete course on Spring Boot testing, check out [Testing Spring Boot Applications Masterclass](https://transactions.sendowl.com/stores/13745/226726) by Philip Riecks.
 You can support me by buying through that link because I get a share.

 ## What Is an Integration Test?

-In the previous articles of this mini-series, we have already explored both unit testing and integration testing.
-We looked at the definition of a unit test and noticed that using `@SpringBootTest` makes the test an integration test.
-We also saw that some people believe that integration testing only means testing the entire application, which is not true.

 Before we go any further, let's define what we mean by integration testing.
 There are two different notions of what constitutes an integration test: